Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 References & Citations

 1. U.S. Food & Drug Administration.
-FDA approves first drug treatment for obstructive sleep apnea.
+FDA approves first medication for obstructive sleep apnea.
 December 20, 2024. fda.gov

 2. Eli Lilly.
 Zepbound (tirzepatide) approved for moderate-to-severe obstructive sleep apnea in adults with obesity.
 December 2024. investor.lilly.com